mattpezzente/API_Search_App/README.md

 # "Pokesearch" API_Search_App
 The **_Pokesearch_** app is a single-page web application that allows the user to input a Pokemon type, and return 12 Pokemon that match the inputted type.

 ### Demo Link
 [Pokemon Search App Demo](http://mattpezzente.com/projects/pokesearch/index.html)

-### Notes - 10/01/2017
-* After entering the Pokemon type to search for, be sure to click the search button once.
-* Wait 8 - 12 seconds for the search results to show.
-* If content isn't loading, check the console for errors.
-Please message me directly if you experience this issue.
-[My Profile](https://github.com/salogost)

-## Types
+### Types
 The useable Pokemon types are listed below:
 * Normal
 * Fire